Quality of education and integrity

 To ensure the quality of higher education in the Netherlands, institutions providing such education must be accredited.
 The assessment is done in the form of a peer review conducted by independent experts.
+They also give suggestions for improvements.
 If the audit is favourable, the Nederlands-Vlaamse accreditatieorganisatie (NVAO) accredits the institution or the programme for a further six years.

 The Board of Examiners

 Each programme has a Board of Examiners.
 This is a legal requirement.
 The board determines whether students meet the conditions of the Course and Examination Regulations (OER) and whether they possess the knowledge, understanding and skills required to pass the final examination for that programme.

 The OER is a legal document.
 It specifies such matters as the aim and content of a degree programme, the mode of examination, the validity of examination passes, resits, entry requirements, the BSA and study guidance.
 The Faculty Board draws up the OER.
 From a legal perspective, the e-Prospectus is an appendix of the OER.

 The Programme Committees

 Each degree programme has its own programme committee.
 This is a legal requirement.
 Students and lecturers sit on the programme committee.
 Together they monitor the quality of the teaching, flag up any problems and advise on the development and implementation of the teaching policy.